 The Financial Classification of Schools

 The Financial Classification system was established in July 2006.
-The Classification was revised for the 2009/10 academic year.
 Please click on the link above to access the full document.
 Information on the Category for each school is available to access

 The Light Touch Finacial Monitoring Scheme (Scorecard) 2014-15